Storefront API Getting Started

 Fetch a single product

-To retrieve a product you need to start at the
+To retrieve a product, you'll need to start at the

 id formatted as follows: